pytorch/audio/docs/source/tutorial.rst

 Opening a dataset
 -----------------

-Torch audio supports loading sound files in the wav and mp3 format.
+Torchaudio supports loading sound files in the wav and mp3 format.

 .. code:: ipython3